COLLEGE OF BUSINESS

 In our Hybrid MBA program, students have the opportunity to interact with professors and foster personal, mentoring relationships, while also having the flexibility of virtual classes that are accessible from anywhere.
 This approach allows students to earn their degree in a program that suits their schedules with the benefit of engaging, collaborative relationships that are the hallmark of the Louisiana Tech experience.
 The Hybrid format is a 24-month, 36-hour MBA program with concentrated coursework in Computer Information Systems and Information Assurance.
-All in-person classes take place at General Dynamics Information Technology—one of our partnership companies—in the National Cyber Research Park in Bossier City, Louisiana.
+All in-person classes take place at Louisiana Tech’s Academic Success Center in the National Cyber Research Park in Bossier City, Louisiana.

 Hybrid MBA Coursework